Modelling the T-72 family by Simon Barnes

 T-72 120

-The ukrainians have tried to market the T-72 fitted with a NATO 120mm gun, Because the 120mm Ammo is one piece, this has meant moving the Autoloader to the back of the Turret, this has totally changed the look of the turret because of he huge one piece ammunition.
+The Ukrainians have tried to market the T-72 fitted with a NATO 120mm gun.
+Because the 120mm Ammo is one piece, this has meant moving the Autoloader to the back of the Turret which has totally changed the look of the turret because of the huge one piece ammunition.

 T-72 120mm